FirelyTeam/firely-docs/vonk/plugins/plugins_order.rst

 Order collisions
 ----------------

-If two plugins define the same order, it is not defined in what order the plugins will be put in the pipeline.
+If two plugins have the same order number, it is not defined in what order the plugins will be put in the pipeline.
 As long as those plugins act on disjoint sets of requests that may not be a problem.
-But it is recommended to avoid this by checking the orders in use already.
+But it is recommended to avoid this by checking the orders already in use.

 .. _vonk_plugins_order_prepost: